Benefits of working in health

 The NHS people promise describes how organisations should act with compassion and in an inclusive way:

 Contrary to popular belief, you do not need to have a clinical degree or A-Levels to start your career in health or care.
-All that matters is that you develop the skills, values, behaviours, and knowledge that employers need, as well as require Functional Skills (GCSE grade 4/C) in maths and English.
+All that matters is that you develop the skills, values, behaviours, and knowledge that employers need, as well as functional skills (GCSE grade 4/C) in maths and English.

 How do you do this?